December 31, 2019Our Top 5 Blog Posts of 2019

 - Amazon has an extensive integrated compliance program in addition to the database security capabilities.

 - Minimal administration required.
 Create cluster, select instance type and manage scaling.

-- Redshift integrates with a variety of AWS services and AWS has the largest cloud ecosystem of capabilities.
+- Amazon Redshift integrates with a variety of AWS services and AWS has the largest cloud ecosystem of capabilities.

 - A minimum of one minute’s worth of Snowflake credits is consumed when a virtual Warehouse is started.
 Virtual Warehouses are charged on a per second basis thereafter.
 Data storage and compute are charged separately based on different tier and cloud providers.